DTW-DanWard/OctopusDeployUtilities/readme.md

 * *Easily* search across your entire configuration.
 * *Easily* see all changes to the entire system over time.
 * *Easily* get details on anything you can think of: How many projects do you have?
 Which ones are Windows Services?
 How many variables do you have; which ones are encrypted?
 Which projects are using a particular Library Variable Set?
-* **Implement standards/best practices in your Octopus Deploy setup and then automatically confirm these standards by unit testing your configuration export.**  You will save countless hours and ensure quality by automating it.
+* **Implement standards/best practices in your Octopus Deploy setup and then automatically confirm compliance with these standards by unit testing your configuration export.**  You will save countless hours and ensure quality by automating it.
 * Compare releases (coming soon - on [road map](docs/OctopusDeployUtilitiesRoadmap.md)).

 There is a lot you can do with an export; you might want to read the [full rationale here](docs/Rationale.md) for exporting your data.
 But trust me: once you've started exporting your configuration data you'll wonder how you've been living without it.